pmem/kvdk/volatile/doc/benchmark.md

     -value_size: Value length of values in Byte.

     -latency: Print latencies of operations or not.
-Enable this makes benchmark use more memory.
+Enabling this makes benchmark use more memory.

     -dest_memory_nodes: The memory nodes to store KV data.